ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Regret-driven Open-ended Training for Ad Hoc Teamwork

-While obtaining states from $p_{\text{SP}}$ and $p_{\text{XP}}$ is straightforward, states from $p_{\text{SXP}}$ can be tricky to collect depending on the implementation of an AHT environment.
-If an environment supports resetting to any arbitrary state, then states encountered during XP interaction can be stored and used as the initial state for SP interactions.
-Otherwise, we can use a data collection strategy that first samples a random timestep $t$, runs XP interaction until timestep $t$, and finally switches to SP interaction afterwards~\citep{sarkar2023diverse}.
+While obtaining states from $\psp$ and $\pxp$ is straightforward, states from $\psxp$ and $\pxsp$ are collected using either environment resetting or policy switching.
+Using SXP as an example, if an environment supports resetting to any arbitrary state, then states encountered during XP interaction can be stored and used as the initial state for SP interactions.
+Otherwise, we may sample a random timestep $t$, run XP interaction until timestep $t$, and then switch to SP interaction~\citep{sarkar2023diverse}.
 Only data gathered after timestep $t$ should be used to compute objectives based on $\psxp$.